Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

-However, on 1 September 2016 one of the high chambers of the Federal Public Prosecutor’s Office refused to recognise the leniency agreement as signed.
-Unless this decision is reversed, SBM will not be immune from debarment, may lose its current contracts with Petrobras and may be subject to investigations.
+However, on 1 September 2016 one of the high chambers of the federal Public Prosecutor's Office refused to recognise the leniency agreement as signed.

 The SBM leniency agreement showed that such settlements are possible in Brazil between federal prosecutors and administrative anti-corruption authorities.
-It also exposed, however, that leniency agreements on corruption matters are quite difficult to negotiate, as some of the authorities, such as the Federal Public Prosecutor’s Office, lead confidential investigations, information which cannot be shared with other public bodies.
-On the basis of such confidential information, some authorities may be unwilling to enter into leniency agreements but even so cannot disclose the reasons for their refusal.16
+It also exposed, however, that leniency agreements on corruption matters are quite difficult to negotiate, as some of the authorities conducting investigations, such as the federal Public Prosecutor's Office, may have access to confidential information that cannot be shared with other public bodies.
+On the basis of such confidential information, some authorities may be unwilling to enter into leniency agreements but, even so, cannot disclose the reasons for their refusal.15

-This gridlock arises from the current legal framework in Brazil: as several public administration bodies have concurrent authority to investigate acts of corruption, for any leniency agreement to be ‘bulletproof’, it must involve all of these bodies, otherwise the private persons and companies may remain subject to investigations and lawsuits by any of the public bodies kept out of the settlement talks.
-The non-recognition of the SBM leniency agreement, at least for the time being, does little to provide assurances regarding the legal certainty of leniency programme negotiations.
+This gridlock arose from the current legal framework in Brazil: as several public administration bodies have concurrent authority to investigate acts of corruption, for any leniency agreement to be 'bulletproof', it must involve all these bodies, otherwise the private persons and companies may remain subject to investigations and lawsuits by any of the public bodies kept out of the settlement talks.
+The previous non-recognition of the SBM leniency agreement did little to provide assurances regarding the legal certainty of leniency programme negotiations.

 iii Supreme Federal Court decision on political contributions